fancybox-pl/wp-plugin-fancy-helper/README.txt

 == Installation ==

-1. Upload `fancy-lifesaver.php` to the `/wp-content/plugins/` directory
+1. Upload `fancy-helper.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==